Medication Intelligence Without Doubt or Disruption

 We reserve the right to update these Terms of Use at any time.
 Continued use of our services following any changes constitutes acceptance of the revised terms.

 We collect information you provide directly to us, such as when you contact us through our website, request a demo, or engage with our platform.
-This may include your name, email address, organisation, and the nature of your inquiry.
+This may include your name, email address, organization, and the nature of your inquiry.

 We also collect certain technical information automatically, including IP addresses, browser type, and pages visited, to improve the performance and security of our website.